Human rights situation in Belarus in 2021

 Likewise, the authorities did not properly investigate about 5,000 complaints regarding torture and other ill-treatment of peaceful protesters and people in police custody.
 To date, more than 1,000 testimonies of torture victims have been documented by Viasna.
 Their analysis suggests that acts of torture and cruel and inhuman treatment were widespread and systemic.
 The center concludes that this was a politically motivated punitive action by the authorities to intimidate Belarusian society.

 The authorities continue to actively repress journalists, with 32 journalists and media workers currently imprisoned.
-113 journalists were detained, served 29 terms of imprisonment, and were subjected to 146 searches during the year.
+One hundred and thirteen journalists were detained, served 29 terms of imprisonment, and were subjected to 146 searches during the year.

 Nearly all of Viasna’s activists were subjected to repressions in 2021, including arrests and imprisonment.
 Their homes were searched at least 86 times.
 In total, they were interrogated at least 146 times.
 Seven of them remain behind bars.